open-mmlab/OpenPCDet/README.md

 but you could easily achieve similar performance by training with the default configs.

 ### NuScenes 3D Object Detection Baselines
-All models are trained with 8 GTX 1080Ti GPUs and are available for download.
+All models are trained with 8 GPUs and are available for download.
+For training BEVFusion, please refer to the [guideline](docs/guidelines_of_approaches/bevfusion.md).

 |                                                                                                    |   mATE |  mASE  |  mAOE  | mAVE  | mAAE  |  mAP  |  NDS   |                                              download                                              |
 |----------------------------------------------------------------------------------------------------|-------:|:------:|:------:|:-----:|:-----:|:-----:|:------:|:--------------------------------------------------------------------------------------------------:|